 Interactive Animated Bible Maps

-Our hope is that these interactive animated Bible maps will better bring scripture to life.
-We have developed five different map types, which range from the very modern “Lottie” animation, Google Earth foundations with image hotspot links to event summaries, and the high-tech HTML5 animation (best viewed on a desktop computer) to promote a better user experience.
+We have developed five map types, which range from the very modern “Lottie” animation, Google Earth foundations with image hotspot links to event summaries, and the high-tech HTML5 animation (best viewed on a desktop computer) to promote the best user experience.

 A Big thank you to iBible Maps and Paul Fogg for letting me use a few of the maps that they have put together.
 I’m currently preaching through the book of Joshua and having the maps as part of the messages will help the passage come alive and not just be a slog through the names of the cities that were devoted to destruction.